mindsdb/mindsdb-docs-old/mindsdb-docs/docs/datasources/mariadb.md

 !!!
 Success "That's all :tada: :trophy:  :computer:"
     You have succesfully connected to MariaDB from MindsDB Scout.
 Next step is to train the [Machine Learning model](/model/train).

-## SQL clients
+## MySQL client

-Before using sql client to connect MindsDB and MariaDB you will need to add additional configuration before starting MindsDB Server.
+Before using mysql-client to connect MindsDB and MariaDB you will need to add additional configuration before starting MindsDB Server.
 Create a new `config.json` file.
 Expand the example below to preview the configuration example.

 <details class="success">
     <summary> Configuration example</summary>